-- The look and feel – for 2022 entry the user interface is consistent with our undergraduate application, and is mobile responsive.
+- The look and feel – the user interface is consistent with our undergraduate application, and is mobile responsive.

 4: Preparing for auditions and assessments

 Auditions and assessments are a key part of the admissions process.
-Where possible auditions are in-person, however during 2021 many were online due to coronavirus restrictions.
+Where possible auditions are in-person.

 Check out our guidance on how auditions and assessments work and what to expect.

-- Applying to a conservatoire presentation (26.47 MB)– a presentation you can give to students interested in applying to conservatories.
+- Applying to a conservatoire 2024 (15.77 MB) – a presentation you can give to students interested in applying to conservatories.